canha42/pinterest-pin-it/readme.txt

-UNSTABLE COPY.

 === Pinterest Pin It Button For Images ===
 Contributors: canha, pererinha, vhf
 Donate link: http://desgn.me/pinterest
 Tags: pinterest, pin-it, button, image, images, pinit, social media, hover, click, photo, photography, photographer Requires at least: 3.2.1
-Tested up to: 3.4.1
+Tested up to: 3.8
-Stable tag: 1.1-nightly
+Stable tag: 1.1
 License: GPLv2 or later

 Add a "Pin It" button over your images, so users can add it to Pinterest easily.